rootwork/dotfiles/SETUP.md

 Some theme settings are for some reason not exported to config items:

 * Run **Themes**, go to the "Settings" tab, under "Scrollbar behavior" uncheck the first item, check the next two, and set scrollbar width to 12px.
-* Right-click the time in the upper-right corner and set it to a custom value such as `%a, %b %e %l:%M %p`
+* Right-click the time in the upper-right corner and set it to a custom value such as `%A, %B %e %l:%M %p`
+* Run **Screensaver**, go to the "Customize" tab, check "Use a custom date and time format" and enter the same values.
 * Run and add programs to the quick launch bar, such as Nemo, Sublime Text, Firefox, Thunderbird, Ferdi.

 ### Fonts